-Our Own German Shepherd Breeding Program
+Our German Shepherds And Breeding Program

 We are German Shepherd breeders.
 Irpeden Kennel has a history of working with the best German Shepherd pedigree owners in Europe.
 Our program was established originally as a part of K-9 Specialists, where we have seen a natural symbiosis of K9 training with development from the very young age.